Skip to content

 The list toolbar (shared with the public site pages) groups all card filters under a right-aligned Filters dropdown.
 The button shows a badge with the number of active filters, and the panel offers:

-• Hide Lands / Hide Unpriced — toggle lands and cards without a known price
+• Hide Lands / Hide Unpriced — toggle lands and cards without a known price.
+Hide Unpriced reads the price rather than the reason, so it also hides cards that are priceless by rule: proxies and custom-art copies price at 0

 • Hide Extras — deck pages only; hides the maybeboard/token sections